 LIGHTFIELD STUDIOS - stock.adobe

 My dog always gets sick in the car.
-Not just the car, any car.
+Not just my car, any car.
 Every car we’ve owned.
 Big car, little car, medium car, whatever car it is, he gets sick.
 Short journey, not-so-short journey.
 Windows down, windows up.
 Every single time.

 But every time we embark on a journey, whether it be to the beach or the vet, I always hope that this time will be the one that doesn’t end with the floor of the car adorned with canine vomit.